iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 * A new [InstanceLabelOverrideRelatedInstanceLabelSpecification]($presentation-common) was added to allow taking label of a related instance.
 The related instance, possibly being a of a different ECClass, might have some different label overrides of its own.

+### Custom category renderers

+[VirtualizedPropertyGrid]($ui-components) now allows developers to fully customize displayed category contents, if the category is assigned a custom renderer via Presentation Rules.
+You can read more about that in our [Category customization learning page](../learning/presentation/Customization/PropertyCategoryRenderers.md).

 ## Promoted APIs

 The following APIs have been promoted to `public`.
 Public APIs are guaranteed to remain stable for the duration of the current major version of a package.